 In making an appointment to the position of the Executive Secretary, the Meeting of the Parties will be guided by the following selection criteria:

+Demonstrated high level leadership and management skills and experience in

+provision of strategic and operational advice;

+preparation of reports, financial budgets and management of expenditures;

+oversight and management of compliance, data management, science functions and information technology;

+organisation of international meetings and provision of secretariat support for international meetings and committees, including preparation of meeting papers and reports;

+human resource management, including selection and supervision of administrative and professional staff.

-Demonstrated management knowledge and skills through relevant experience in national, regional or international organisations;
+Demonstrated relevant experience or detailed knowledge in the functions, operations and management of national, regional or international organisations;

 Knowledge or experience of fisheries management;

-Knowledge or experience of the functions and operations of intergovernmental organisations at the regional or international level;

-Knowledge or experience of such areas as: preparation of reports, financial budgets and management of expenditures; provision of secretariat support for international meetings; oversight and management of information technology; human resource management;

 Demonstrated ability to communicate and work constructively and effectively in a multicultural environment with delegates from a wide range of countries, including managers, scientists and technical experts;

 Fluency in spoken and written English.
 Knowledge of other languages of SIOFA CCPs, in particular French, would be an asset;